Takashi Ohno

-Takashi Ohno (born on Kodiak Island, Alaska) is an American politician and a Democratic member of the Hawaii House of Representatives since January 16, 2013 representing District 27.
+Takashi Ohno (born on Kodiak Island, Alaska) is an American politician who was a Democratic member of the Hawaii House of Representatives for District 27 from 2012 to 2022.

-Ohno announced in March 2022 that he will not be running for re-election in the 2022 Hawaii House of Representatives election, and will leave the Legislature to work in the private sector after his term ends.
+Ohno announced in March 2022 that he would not be running for re-election in the 2022 Hawaii House of Representatives election, and planned to leave the Legislature to work in the private sector when his term ended.

 Education

 Ohno earned his bachelor's degree in education from Linfield College and his MEd from Chaminade University of Honolulu.